 Information on the rent increase

-After four years of rent reductions, the additional income is required to re-invest in our existing homes, and to provide much needed affordable housing which will go a long way to address a national shortage in affordable homes.
-It also ensures that we are investing in keeping our homes warm, effectively thermally insulated and safe, following the Grenfell Tower tragedy.
+The additional income is required to re-invest in our existing homes, and to provide much needed affordable housing which will go a long way to address a national shortage in affordable homes.
+It also ensures that we are investing in keeping our homes warm, effectively thermally insulated and safe.

 We will be spending money on the following: